 - Through A Timeshare Transfer Company

 Developers do not pay much in general.
-However, you can get a price depending on your timeshare condition, week number, and the number of points, etc. You have to pay a fee to transfer the company to avail of this option.
+Though, you can get a price depending on your timeshare condition, week number, and the number of points, etc. You have to pay a fee to transfer the company to avail of this option.

-The average cost to get out timeshare in this method falls somewhere from $500 to $3000.
+The average cost to get out of a timeshare in this method falls somewhere from $500 to $3000.
 The fee of Timeshare Transfer Company is generally less than a law firm or Timeshare Exit Company.
 In this method, less effort from your side is required.

 - Timeshare Exit Company Working With Lawyers

 Although it is the best way to get out of your timeshare, in contrast, it can prove to be the most expensive method.
 Furthermore, you may need to write a statement to describe your situation where you were misled or told a lie during the sales presentation.
-Hence, you may have to do some work.
+Consequently, you may have to do some work.